No boat involved in deaths of children near Bournemouth pier, investigators say

 A man in his 40s, who was “on the water” at the time, was arrested on suspicion of manslaughter.
 He was later released under investigation.

-The Marine Accident Investigation Branch (MAIB) said it has decided not to carry out a full inquiry into the incident on May 31 following a “thorough preliminary assessment”.
+The Marine Accident Investigation Branch (MAIB) said today that it has decided not to carry out a full inquiry into the incident following a “thorough preliminary assessment”.

 It said in a statement: “Having conducted a thorough preliminary assessment of the circumstances of this tragic accident the MAIB has decided that no formal investigation will be launched.